 If you're a small business then time is money, so check that your package will give you access to quality technical support.
 Having an expert on hand, either by phone or via email can be a huge help if you run into problems.
 Some support is free, other help is paid for.

-The best accounting software for small business in 2022
+The best accounting software for small business of 2022 in full:

 FreshBooks is a popular cloud-based accounting service designed specifically for small business owners.